Sri Lanka seeks $17 billion debt reduction by restructuring

-COLOMBO, Sri Lanka -- Sri Lanka’s president urged lawmakers Wednesday to approve a four-year International Monetary Fund program to restructure the country’s $17 billion in foreign debt.
+COLOMBO, Sri Lanka -- Sri Lanka’s president urged lawmakers Wednesday to approve a four-year International Monetary Fund program to reduce the country's debt by $17 billion through restructuring.

 Parliament began a three-day debate Wednesday on President Ranil Wickremesinghe’s proposal to accept the IMF program.
 It will be followed by a vote.